 Horses were well trained to be ready when an alarm came into the firehouse: chains across each stall would release so that the firemen could hitch them up as quickly as possible.
 See how a Hand-Pumper crew worked and how Steam Engines pressurized water, along with a slew of antique trucks and wagons.

-The Museum also contains the complete Johnstown Gamewell Call System – a communications marvel in the pre-computer era.
+The Museum also contains the complete Johnstown Gamewell Call System (pictured above) – a communications marvel in the pre-computer era.

 Though this place is kid-heaven, even adults like to see what the inside and underground portion of a fire hydrant looks like and push buttons to “Sound the Alarm.”
-You’ll hear expressions of fire “alarms”, from a 1873 firebox to, humorously, a gossiping woman on a Party Line. $5, Open Tues-Sat 10-4, Sun 1-4.
+You’ll hear expressions of fire “alarms” from a 1873 firebox to a humorous recording of a woman gossiping on a Party Line.

-VISIT/SHOP: Midtown Scholar Bookstore.
-What was once the first non-segregated movie house in PA (and then a succession of clothing and antique stores) is now one of America’s largest used academic bookstores.
-The New York Times called visiting here “nearly a religious experience,” and you’ll see why as you wander through 15,000 sq feet of mazelike stacks containing over 100,000 books on several floors.
+VISIT/SHOP: Midtown Scholar Bookstore (pictured above) is a cultural cornerstone in Harrisburg's Midtown neighborhood.
+Before the building became one of America’s largest used academic bookstores, it was once the first non-segregated movie house in PA and then housed a succession of clothing and antique stores.
+The New York Times called visiting the Midtown Scholar Bookstore “nearly a religious experience,” and you’ll see why as you wander through 15,000 squar-feet of maze-like stacks containing over 100,000 books on several floors.